apache/openwhisk/docs/apigateway.md

 OpenWhisk actions can benefit from being managed by API management.

-The API Gateway acts as a proxy to [Web Actions](webactions.md) and provides them with additional features including HTTP method routing , client id/secrets, rate limiting and CORS.
+The API Gateway can act as a proxy to [Web Actions](webactions.md) and provides them with additional features including HTTP method routing , client id/secrets, rate limiting and CORS.
 For more information on API Gateway feature you can read the [api management documentation](https://github.com/apache/incubator-openwhisk-apigateway/blob/master/doc/v2/management_interface_v2.md)